pop-os/fonts/README.md

-*Fonts for System76*
+## Fonts for System76

-System76 uses two fonts primarily, Fira and Roboto Slab.
+System76 primarily uses two fonts, Fira and Roboto Slab.

 Both are included for wasy installation with the Pop Themes